salesforce/bazel-vscode-java/docs/troubleshoot.md

 * The command above should also have opened the `client.log.YYYY-MM-DD`

 Please attach (or copy/paste) all x3 if you file issues for support.

+## Extensions

+Please note that this _Bazel for Java_ extension (`sfdc.bazel-vscode-java`, which adds support for Bazel's **Java** rules to VSC), is technically completely independent of _[the VSC Bazel](https://marketplace.visualstudio.com/items?itemName=BazelBuild.vscode-bazel)_ extension (`BazelBuild.vscode-bazel`, which adds generic support for Bazel `BUILD` files editing, and "externally running" any Bazel targets; but specific nothing for Java).

+It's therefore totally possible to run the former (this) without the latter.

+When troubleshooting, it can sometimes be slightly confusing which extension issues what message.
+For example, notification pop ups with `Command failed: bazel (...)` errors are from the other extension, not this one.

+If in doubt, it is therefore recommended to temporarily _Disable in Workspace_ that other Bazel extension when debugging problems with this extension.

 ## Menus